thisconnect/port/README.md

 ### Event: listening

-Fires after Station.create is called and read port is specified.
-At this point Station is waiting for an incoming connection from Pd's [netsend].
+Fires if read port is specified and after Station.create is called.
+At this moment Station is waiting for an incoming connection from Pd's [netsend].

 ```js
 pd.on('listening', function(){ });